Don't Ask, Don't Tell (Roseanne): Reception and controversy

 ABC, fearing viewer and sponsor backlash, initially planned not to air the episode.
 Roseanne executive producer Tom Arnold went public with the network's decision in an interview with Variety.
 Arnold stated that he was told by network executives that "a woman cannot kiss a woman.
 It is bad for the kids to see," and that the network stood to lose up to $1 million in advertising revenue.
 In response, Barr threatened to move her series, then one of the most popular on television, to another network.
-LGBT media watchdogs the Gay and Lesbian Alliance Against Defamation urged ABC to air the kiss uncensored, while the conservative Media Research Center declared the episode an insult to American families.
+LGBTQ media watchdogs the Gay and Lesbian Alliance Against Defamation urged ABC to air the kiss uncensored, while the conservative Media Research Center declared the episode an insult to American families.
 ABC eventually relented and not only aired "Don't Ask, Don't Tell" uncensored, but began specifically promoting it as "the lesbian kiss episode".
 The network did, however, place a parental advisory warning on the episode.
 At least one sponsor, Kraft Foods, sent out a memo to network affiliates and local advertising agencies ordering that no ads for its products run during the episode, a move that Out magazine's then-publisher Michael Goff said was motivated by "their fear from dealing with America as it is".
 Barr spoke about the controversy the week before the episode aired, questioning network standards that deem it "shocking to see a woman kiss another woman but not shocking to see a woman raped, mutilated and shot every two seconds".